fmhh/All-in/itext/README.md

 If you're on Windows then use a semicolon ; instead of the colon :

-### Run executable JAR file
+#### Create & Run JAR file

+Alternatively you may create a Java Archive (JAR) that contains the compiled class files.

+Create a JAR: `jar cfe allin_itext.jar swisscom.com.ais.itext.allin_itext -C <CLASS> .`

-Alternatively you can run the executable JAR file that contains already the compiled java code.
-It is located in the `./jar` directory.
+Note that we have done that already for you.
+The latest JAR file is located in the `./jar` sub-directory.

 Run the JAR (Unix/OSX): `java -cp "allin_itext.jar:<LIB>/*" swisscom.com.ais.itext.allin_itext`